All Grade Calculator

 What is the difference between semester and cumulative GPA?

-A semester GPA covers only one term.
-A cumulative GPA averages every credit-hour you have completed across your entire degree, so a single bad semester has less impact the more semesters you complete.
+A semester GPA covers one term only.
+A cumulative GPA averages every credit hour you have completed across your whole degree.
+The more semesters you complete, the less impact any single weak term has on the cumulative figure.

-Does the calculator support pass / fail courses?
+Does the calculator support pass or fail courses?